 - Volcano Union Pub in Volcano (8 miles).
 The shaded dog-friendly outdoor patio is quite popular so reservations recommended.

 - Mel & Faye’s Diner in Jackson (9 miles).
 Classic burgers & fries diner food and covered patio dining where dogs are allowed.

 - Amador Brewing Company in Pine Grove (5 miles) and Plymouth (20 miles).
 Dogs welcomed on outdoor patios where people can enjoy Amador's craft beer and various food trucks (listed on their website).

 - See more on Dining & Entertainment

 Local Favorite Activities

 Our favorite activities are at the Ranch.
-Many of our guests never leave the Ranch once they arrive, with so many things to do here: hiking, swimming, relaxing, games, feeding the animals, and enjoying animal extras like horseback riding and llama walks.
+Many of our guests never leave the Ranch once they arrive, with so many things to do here: hiking, swimming, relaxing, games, feeding the animals, and enjoying animal extras like horseback riding.